hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 - ``/kuleuven_tier1_pilot/home/vsc33586``:Logical path to the file as iRODS exposes it to the user
 - vsc33586: owner of the file
-- 0, 1: Index of replica of that file in the iRODS system, in iRODS the same file can lie on different
+- 0, 1: Index of replica of that file in the iRODS system, the Tier-1 Data is configured to ensure that by default 2 copies of each file are created (copy 0 and copy 1) on two different datacenter.
 - default: the name of the physical data resource, e.g. a unix folder
 - 26: File size in KB
-- Date
+- Date & name of the file
 - Checksum
 - ``/irods/a/home/vsc33586/test1.txt``: Physical path on the server that hosts iRODS, only the linux user "irods" who runs iRODS has access to that path.